tlorans/FactorInvesting/docs/source/Background/intro.md

 \beta^m_i = \frac{cov(R_i, R_m)}{\sigma^2(R_m)}
 \end{equation}

+*Define covariance and variance*
+*Make more clear how it helps distinguishing between systematic and idiosyncratic risks and conclusions*

 ## Arbitrage Pricing Theory and Factor Models

 Ross (1976) {cite:p}`ross2013arbitrage` proposed an alternative model to the CAPM, which is called the arbitrage pricing theory (APT).